Empirical Bayes in Bayesian learning: understanding a common practice: Introduction

-This approach is quite common, but engenders controversy, and Bayesian motivations are admittedly nonrigorous; see e.g. \cite{bergerBerliner1986}, who also refer to it, from \cite{good1966}, as type II MLE.
-Moreover, as mentioned, although it has common ingredients with it, this is not the classic empirical Bayes setting \citep{robbins1956}; there is no frequentist randomness of the model parameters across parallel experiments thus no true latent distribution or, in \cite{carlin_louis}'s words, no true prior distribution.
-Here, the distribution $\pi_\lambda$ formalises the subject's information on the constant, although unknown, parameter $\theta$ - and, ultimately, on the data.
+In applications of Bayesian procedures, even when the form of the prior is carefully specified, it may be delicate to fix the prior hyperparameters, so that, to bypass additional computational issues or for other reasons, it is tempting to fix them from the data, typically by their maximum marginal likelihood estimates (MMLE), obtaining a so-called \lq \lq empirical Bayes posterior distribution''.
+This approach is quite common but engenders controversy, and Bayesian motivations are admittedly nonrigorous; see e.g. \cite{bergerBerliner1986}, who also refer to it, from \cite{good1966}, as type II MLE.
+Moreover, while usually referred to as \lq \lq empirical Bayes'' (EB), this problem deviates from the classic EB setting as traced by \cite{robbins1956}.
+Here, the setting is Bayesian; given the model $Y \mid \theta \sim p_\theta^{(n)}(\cdot)$, where $n$ denotes information in the data $Y$, like a sample size, one has chosen a class of prior distributions on $\theta$, typically in a parametric density form $\pi_\lambda$, $\lambda \in \Lambda$ and, in principle, would also elicit $\lambda$ based on prior information, e.g. from experts and domain knowledge.
+Yet, it is not uncommon to choose it empirically, which gives the empirical Bayes flavor.
+However, unlike the classic EB setting, there is no frequentist randomness of the model parameters across parallel experiments, thus no true latent distribution or, in other words, no true prior.
+The prior density $\pi_\lambda$ formalizes the subject's information on the constant, although unknown, parameter $\theta$ - ultimately, on the data.
 As we will argue, the matter is comparing the information conveyed by different priors.
-To clean up confusion, we prefer to refer to this setting as Empirical Bayes in Bayes (EBIB) to distinguish it from the classic empirical Bayes (EB) approach and its recent revisitations \citep[e.g.,][]{efron19}, which assume parameters' variability across parallel experiments with a true hidden density.
-Despite being a quite common practice, EBIB seems to lack clean methodological understanding and theoretical properties seem mostly given on a case-by-case basis.
-The aim of this paper is to dig further for clarity and provide theoretical properties in a quite general setting.
+To clean up confusion, we refer to this setting as Empirical Bayes in Bayes (EBIB) to distinguish it from the classic EB approach \citep[e.g.,][]{efron19}, which assume parameters' variability across parallel experiments with a true hidden density.
+Despite being a quite common practice, EBIB remains controversial, and properties seem mostly given on a case-by-case basis.
+The aim of this paper is to dig further for methodological clarity and provide general theoretical properties.